16 Items You Should Always Keep in Your Car

 AAA Tune Up First Aid Kit

 If you get a scrape along your travels, you’ll be happy to have this kit on hand in the car.
 Though lightweight, it’s got plenty of Bandaids and gauze in addition to tools like scissors and tweezers for those tiny mishaps.
-Don’t miss these 74 maintenance tips that will extend the life of your car.

 Want more deals and product picks sent directly to your inbox?
 Sign up for our Stuff We Love newsletter.